alxgrk/spring-selenium-pool/README.md

 ## 🛠️ Configuration

 This library is configurable via Spring-Boot properties.
-Autocompletion when working with IntelliJ included.
-This is an example configuration:
+Auto-Completion when working with IntelliJ included.
+This is an example configuration showing the default values:
 ```properties
 # default values
 selenium.pool.size=3